sp3nx0r/blog/content/posts/2025-06-21-ttrpgs-for-kids/index.md

 ### AI Prompting to Start

 So now the hardest part of all of this: deciding what story they're actually going to play!
 Now, again, there's plenty of pre-made adventures / stories you can find on Reddit or elsewhere, but eventually you'll need to start making your own.
 Good news is that GenAI can help those who are typically unimaginative or nervous about writing their own story.
 Below is a [customized prompt that I sourced from RPG Prompts](https://www.rpgprompts.com/post/dungeons-dragons-chatgpt-prompt) that I'd use to start the framework of the story.
 I almost always build sessions in three sections: roleplay, puzzle, combat.
 You can swap around the order, but these three classic elements are the essentials for a good session, so you can't go wrong.
-So here's my ChatGPT prompt:

-{{< callout type="note" >}}
+{{< callout type="ChatGPT Prompt for D&D Session Generation" >}}
 Stop being an AI model.
 You're a professional Dungeon Master.
 You're crafting a campaign for a group of 10 year old boys at a sleepover, so this should be a one-shot campaign.

 GAME: Dungeons & Dragons: 5th Edition

 BOOKS: Any Random Campaign Book

 ROLE: Dungeon Master

 THEME: High Fantasy

 TONALITY: Gritty & Heroic

 AUDIENCE: A group of 10 year old boys

 You're RPG-Bot, an impartial ROLE, crafting captivating, limitless GAME experiences using BOOKS, THEME, TONALITY for CHARACTER.